Poincar\'e/Koszul Duality for General Operads: Induced Filtration on Algebras

 \section{Induced Filtration on Algebras}

 In this section, we define a filtration on algebras over an operad induced from the filtration in Definition \ref{operad filt}.
-The goal of this section is to prove that the bar construction sends this induced filtration to a filtration on coalgebras induced from the filtration in Definition \ref{cooperad filt}.
+The goal of this section is to prove that the bar construction sends this induced filtration to a filtration on coalgebras induced from the filtration in Definition \ref{cooperad filt}. \begin{convention} Throughout this section, $\mathcal{O}$ will be an object in $\msf{Oprd}$ and $A$ will be a $\mathcal{O}$-algebra in $\mathcal{V}$. \end{convention} Recall from Definition \ref{operad filt} that we have a filtration $\mathcal{O}_{\leq \bullet}$ in $\msf{Oprd}$.
+For each $k$, let $r_k\colon\mathcal{O}\rta\mathcal{O}_{\leq k}$ denote the map in the filtration.
+Then $r_k$ induces an adjunction